rhalbersma/bit_set/README.md

 5 Overloaded I/O streaming operators
 ------------------------------------

-The semantic differences between `std::bitset<N>` and `xstd::bit_set<N>` are most visible in its overloaded I/O streaming `operator<<` and `operator>>`.
+The semantic differences between `std::bitset` and `xstd::bit_set` are most visible in its overloaded I/O streaming `operator<<` and `operator>>`.
 The former reads and writes a bitstring right-to-left, whereas the latter reads and writes an ordered set of integers left-to-right, formatted as a comma-separated sequence between brackets.
 Note that `std::set<int>` lacks overloaded I/O streaming operators.

 Frequently Asked Questions
 ==========================